 - Melted Chocolate + Creamed Egg and Sugar: Add the cooled chocolate mixture and slowly mix until incorporated.
 Stop when the chocolate is fully incorporated.
 Do not over mix to avoid deflating the egg mixture.

-- Mix Dry Ingredients: In a separate bowl whisk together the flour, salt, and baking powder.
+- Mix Dry Ingredients: In a separate bowl whisk together the flour, salt, baking powder and baking soda.

 - Add dry ingredients to the chocolate and egg mixture, stirring just until incorporated.
 Stop when the flour is fully incorporated.
 Do not over mix to avoid tough cookie.

-- Divide and Shape: Unlike most recipes, this recipe do not require chilling the dough as it is already quite thick as it is.
+- Divide and Shape: Unlike most recipes, this recipe do not require chilling the dough as it is already quite thick as it is because it uses butter.
 Go straight to coating the cookie balls with sugar.
 Place the sifted confectioners sugar in a shallow bowl.
-First, form the chilled dough into balls, 15 grams or 30 grams each.
+First, form the chilled dough into balls, 15 grams each.
 I used kitchen scale for even size, you can just eye-ball it if you do not have kitchen scale.
 Roll each ball in palm of your hand to make it moist, use your palm to slightly flatten into a disk.

-- Roll in Granulated Sugar: Roll each ball in granulated sugar, making sugar the entire ball it coated with sugar before you roll it in confectioners sugar.
+- Roll in Granulated Sugar: Roll each ball in granulated sugar, making sure the entire ball is coated with sugar before you roll it in confectioners sugar.
 Rolling it in granulated sugar gives a nice dry and cracked top while keeping the inside soft and moist.

 - Coat with Confectioners Sugar.
 Roll each piece in the confectioners sugar, making sure each ball is completely coated, with no chocolate showing through.
 Place the sugar-covered balls on the prepared baking sheet, spacing about 1-2 inches apart.